International Exchange Students

 Lithuanian language for beginners

-The Introduction Lithuanian language course will be held during the Orientation Week.
+The Introduction Lithuanian language course will be held during the Welcome Week.

 Students can also study Lithuanian language throughout the semester.
 The course is orgenized if 10 or more students register to the course.